PawelHejlig/Golang/README.md

-This will start the quiz game, and you can answer the questions by typing the number of the answer you choose.
+This will start my Golang learning from scratch

 ## Dependencies